Bishop's Stortford: Government

-Stortford has three tiers of local government at parish (town), district, and county level: Bishop's Stortford Town Council, East Hertfordshire District Council, and Hertfordshire County Council.
+There are three tiers of local government covering Bishop's Stortford, at parish (town), district, and county level: Bishop's Stortford Town Council, East Hertfordshire District Council, and Hertfordshire County Council.
+The town council is based at the Old Monastery on Windhill.

-Historical development
+Administrative history

-Historically, Stortford was administered by its parish vestry, in the same way as most small towns and rural areas; no borough corporation was established for the town, despite some limited moves in that direction in the fourteenth century.
-Bishop's Stortford was included in the hundred of Braughing.
+Bishop's Stortford was an ancient parish in the Braughing Hundred of Hertfordshire.
+The town was historically administered by its parish vestry and manorial courts, in the same way as most small towns and rural areas; no borough corporation was established for the town, despite some limited moves in that direction in the fourteenth century.
 The Bishop's Stortford Poor Law Union was established in 1835, covering the town and surrounding parishes in both Hertfordshire and Essex.

-On 25 October 1866 a public meeting at the town's corn exchange voted to establish a local board, the Bishop's Stortford Local Board.
-The parish of Bishop's Stortford was declared to be a local government district with effect from 25 December 1866, and the local board held its first meeting at the corn exchange on 23 February 1867.
-Jones Gifford Nash was chosen as the first chairman of the local board.
-The Local Board later established offices at 7 North Street.
+In 1866, the parish was made a local government district, administered by an elected local board.
+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.

-Under the Local Government Act 1894, the Bishop's Stortford Local Board was replaced by the Bishop's Stortford Urban District Council in 1894.
-The new council held its first meeting on 5 January 1895.
-The last chairman of the local board, John Slater, was appointed the first chairman of the urban district council.
-The council continued to be based at 7 North Street until the First World War.
-In 1914 the council bought a large old house called Wharf House at 4 The Causeway.
+Bishop's Stortford Urban District Council was initially based at 7 North Street.
+In 1914, the council bought a large old house called Wharf House at 4 The Causeway.
 The house had been built by George Jackson, who had also built the adjoining Stort Navigation.
-Wharf House was renamed the Council House, and served as the council's offices until October 1972, when the council moved to purpose-built offices at 1 The Causeway.
+Wharf House was renamed the Council House, and served as the council's offices until 1972, when the council moved to purpose-built offices at 1 The Causeway.
 The Council House was demolished shortly afterwards to make way for the Jackson Square shopping centre.

-1 The Causeway: Built 1972 as headquarters of Bishop's Stortford Urban District Council, subsequently used by East Herts Council.
-Demolished 2017.

-Bishop's Stortford Urban District Council was granted a coat of arms on 20 August 1952.